300 dpi JPEG

 Go here to the German version

-The mijwiz (midwiz, minjayrah) is a single-reed wood-wind instrument with two cylindrical bored tubes of same length.
-The tubes
+The mijwiz (midwiz, minjayrah) is a single-reed wood-wind instrument with two cylindrically bored tubes of same length.
+Both tubes

 are bound together with threads.
-The five to eight large fingerholes of each tube are placed in pairs.
+Five to eight large fingerholes of each tube are placed in pairs.
 Both tubes are tuned in unison.
 The instruments are manufactured out of hollow plantstalks (mostly bamboo).
-Sound is mostly softer than the sound of the sipsi.
+Sound is mostly softer than sound of sipsi.
 The instrument was already known in the antique Egypt.
 It's manufactured nearly unchanged to date.
-This construction corresponds to two bound sipsis and it was possibly the prototype for the antique aulos (Grece) and tibia (Roman empire).
+This construction corresponds to two bound sipsis.
+Possibly it was the prototype for antique aulos (Grece) and tibia (Roman empire).

 Two playing techniques exists:

 If more fingerholes are available than fingers to cover them either lower tones aren't used or some fingerholes are covered temporary with stoppers or wax.
-Both playing techniques can be alternately used.
+Both playing techniques can alternately be used.
 Tuning of this instrument is critical by playing because each try to slide tones affects both tubes at the same time.
-The large fingerholes don't allow to use cross fingerings.
-The mijwiz is mostly played with circular breathing.
+Its large fingerholes don't allow to use cross fingerings.
+Mijwiz is mostly played with circular breathing.

 The instrument used in sound example comes from Egypt.
 Scale differs from any European scale!

 The arghoul (argul, arroul) looks like the mijwiz in sound and construction, but it has one tube with five to eight large fingerholes and one drone without fingerholes that often consists of several segments.
-That enables to tune the drone.
+That enables to tune drone.
 The instrument was already known in the antique Egypt too.
 It's manufactured nearly unchanged to date.
-The arghoul played with circular breathing may be the oldest predecessor of the bagpipes.
+Arghoul played with circular breathing may be the oldest predecessor of bagpipes.
 Sometimes the mijwiz is called arghoul too.